-The key role of Italy and ASI in Europe and in the international arena, not only for this mission but for future exploration is depicted by the presence of the red, white and green Italian flag colours to the bottom right of the logo and the fact that the colour composite of the yellow flight path to the ISS combined with the blue-coloured Earth also provides green, which together with the colours of the Moon and Mars also provide the colours of the Italian flag.
+The key role of Italy and ASI in Europe and in the international arena, not only for this mission but for future exploration is depicted by the presence of the red, white and green Italian flag colours to the bottom right of the logo and the fact that the colour composite of the yellow flight path to the Station combined with the blue-coloured Earth also provides green, which together with the colours of the Moon and Mars also provide the colours of the Italian flag.

 Shuttle mission patch

 The STS-120 patch reflects the role of the mission in the future of the space programme.
-Node 2, the doorway to the future international laboratory elements, is shown in the shuttle payload bay.
+Node 2, the doorway to the international laboratory elements, is shown in the shuttle payload bay.